CLOSE SEARCH

 Any failure to be open and honest can lead to an existing financial settlement order or agreement being overturned, potentially with legal costs penalties.
 Even if there is no outright fraud, where assets are hidden or not disclosed, thus will almost certainly be a factor taken into account by the court.

-Disclosure is generally made using Form E
+Disclosure is generally made using what is known as Form E.

 Voluntary disclosure of assets by completing and exchanging Form Es, also known as financial statements, is the court approved method.
 Follow up questions or requests for further information or documents are common before the parties then consider possible settlement negotiations.